-Other income (expense), net consists primarily of foreign exchange gain or loss resulting from fluctuations in foreign exchange rates on receivables and payables denominated in currencies other than the U.S. dollar.
-Other income (expense), net increased by \$1.3 million, as compared to the prior fiscal year as we realized a net currency exchange gain of \$0.9 million resulting from favorable exchange rate movements for transactions denominated in British Pound, Euro and Canadian Dollar, particularly during the fiscal fourth quarter, as opposed to the net currency exchange loss of \$0.5 million resulting from unfavorable foreign exchange rate movements for the fiscal year ended July 31, 2016.
+Other income (expense), net consists primarily of foreign exchange gains and losses resulting from fluctuations in foreign exchange rates on receivables and payables denominated in currencies other than the U.S. dollar.

+Other income decreased by \$0.3 million, as compared to the prior fiscal year.
+We realized a net currency exchange gain of \$0.5 million in fiscal year 2018 as compared to a net currency exchange gain of \$0.8 million in fiscal year 2017 as a result of less favorable exchange rate movements for transactions denominated in the British Pound, Euro, Australian Dollar, Canadian Dollar, Japanese Yen, Brazilian Real, Malaysian Ringgit, and Argentine Peso.